MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-web-part-for-sharepoint.md

 - Supported editions of Microsoft Windows and SharePoint.

-- Visual Studio 2017 or an edition of Azure DevOps Services.
+- Visual Studio 2017 or Azure DevOps Services.

 ## Create an empty SharePoint project